DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/finance-users.md

 - Select a statement month
 - Click the **View** button

----
+The following data is used to generate a statement:

+- Declarations (including clawbacks)
+- Call off contract
+- Mentor call off contract
+- Adjustments

+Statement values are calculated using the `Finance::ECF::StatementCalculator`.

+There are two versions of statements:

+- **Cohorts up to 2024** – values for ECTs and Mentors are combined
+- **Cohorts from 2025 onwards** – values for ECTs and Mentors are separated

+Declarations are submitted by lead providers.
+Call off contract and mentor call off contract information is provided by contract managers.
+Adjustments are also added by contract managers.

-## Downloading declarations (granular view)
+## Download statement declarations

-The statement page includes a **Download declarations (CSV)** link.
-This allows users to download a full list of all declarations used in the statement.
+The financial statement page includes a **Download declarations (CSV)** link.
+This allows finance users to download a full list of all declarations used in the statement.

 The CSV includes the following fields: